 While having mortgage insurance stretched out over the life of a loan can save some homebuyers money, it can cost others.
-The higher interest rate—a 0.25% rate increase is common—can never drop, even once the loan balance is less than 80% of a home’s purchase price.
+The higher interest rate — as mentioned, a 0.25% rate increase is common — will never drop, even once the loan balance is less than 80% of a home’s purchase price.

-LPMI can end up costing homebuyers more than if they had ventured out on their own.
+LPMI can end up costing homebuyers more than if they had bought PMI on their own.
 Much depends on how long the borrower expects to hold the mortgage.

 Some homebuyers navigate toward LPMI because of the initial savings and hope they can refinance in the future.

 While this may be a possibility, they must consider the sizable out-of-pocket costs that go along with refinancing, and that refi rates may be higher in the coming years.

 LPMI can’t be itemized if you deduct mortgage interest at tax time.

 💡 Quick Tip: To see a house in person, particularly in a tight or expensive market, you may need to show proof of prequalification to the real estate agent.
 With SoFi’s online application, it can take just minutes to get prequalified.

 There are several numbers to take into consideration when choosing between traditional PMI and LPMI, including: